bcmichael/RNMR-Docs/docs/command/full_command.md

 for an identifier with 1 as a default.
 If the value to set the identifier to is omitted RNMR will prompt for it with the current value as a default and the third parameter, prompt, as the prompt string.
 If prompt is omitted the default prompt string is 'Enter identifier value:'.
 The value may be not be longer than eight characters.
+### IFARV
+Check for record and branch

+Category: Control Flow

+Format: `IFARV` arv labelt labelf

+Defaults: 1 none none

+Prerequisites: Macro only (MAC)

+Description:
+`IFARV` is one of the old if commands.
+It jumps to labelt if the specified archive is open and to labelf if it is not.
+As with all of the old if commands, if the label to jump to is not specified execution continues to the next line.

+The old if commands have been replaced.
+Instead use `TST` to conditionally execute commands or `GOTST` to make conditional jumps.
+### IFCFG
+Check for subsytem and branch

+Category: Control Flow

+Format: `IFCFG` nam labelt labelf

+Defaults: none none none

+Prerequisites: Macro only (MAC); RNMRA Only

+Description:
+`IFCFG` is one of the old if commands.
+It jumps to labelt if the specified subsystem exists and to labelf if it does not.
+As with all of the old if commands, if the label to jump to is not specified execution continues to the next line.

+The old if commands have been replaced.
+Instead use `TST` to conditionally execute commands or `GOTST` to make conditional jumps.
 ### IFCND
 Branch on condition flag